No ads · No cookies

 Where can I find my local IP?

-It depends on the device.
-This hub includes specific guides for Windows, macOS, iPhone, iPad, and Android, plus a general guide to identify your local IP quickly.
+This hub includes specific guides for Windows, macOS, iPhone, Android, and Amazon Fire, plus a general guide to identify your local IP quickly.

 Are local IP and private IP the same thing?

 In practice, almost always yes.
-When people say local IP, they usually mean the private IP used by a device inside a local network.
+Here, when we say local IP, we usually mean the private IP assigned to a device inside a local network.

 What is DHCP and why does it affect my local IP?

-DHCP is the system that automatically distributes IP addresses inside a network.
-That is why a device can receive a different IP after a restart or reconnect.
+DHCP is the system that automatically assigns IP addresses inside a network.
+That is why a local IP can change after restarts or reconnects.

 What is the difference between 192.168.1.1 and 192.168.0.1?

 Both are very common private router addresses.
-The correct one depends on the manufacturer and on how the device is configured.
+The right one depends on the manufacturer and on how the device is configured.

 Which guide should I read first?